Case study workshop requested by the Argentina Food Safety Network.

 The HESI-coordinated RISK21 roadmap and matrix are tools that provide a transparent method to compare exposure and toxicity information and assess whether additional refinement is required to obtain the necessary precision level for a decision regarding safety.

-The HESI-led RISK21 effort has developed a framework supporting the use of twenty-first century technology in obtaining and using information for chemical risk assessment.
+The HESI RISK21 Committee has developed a framework supporting the use of 21st century technology in obtaining and using information for chemical risk assessment.